Who is eligible for SCC Services?

 Are appointments required for the Massage Chairs?

-Walk-in or call to schedule a time for your massage.
+Email, walk-in or call to schedule a time for your massage.
 Service on a walk-in basis may be provided, if a chair is available.
-Appointments are encouraged, please call us to arrange an appointment at 210-567-2648.
+Appointments are encouraged, please call us to arrange an appointment at 210-567-2648 or email scc@uthscsa.edu.
+Massage Chair appointments last 30 minutes.

 Who provides services at the SCC?

-We are a team of Psychologists (Ph.D. and Psy.D.s), a Masters level (LPC-S) clinician for therapy as well as counseling or consultation support and Psychiatrists (M.D.) for Medication management.
+We are a team of Psychologists (Ph.D. and Psy.D.s), Master’s level (LPC) clinicians, Pre-Licensed Psychologists for therapy/counseling as well as consultation support and Psychiatrists (M.D.) for medication management.
 The Student Counseling Center has a multidisciplinary staff that also includes residents in psychiatry and psychology and is organized to meet the needs of UT Health students.

 Psychologists possess a Doctorate in Psychology and licenses to provide assessment and treatment via various therapy services and/or consultation.
-A master’s level clinician possesses a Master’s degree in counseling and a license to provide counseling support.
+A Master’s level clinician possesses a Master’s degree in counseling and a license to provide counseling support.
 Psychiatrists are Medical Doctors who specialize in evaluation and medication management of mental health concerns.
+Pre-Licensed Psychologists have their doctorates and are working towards licensure.

 Do you provide emotional support animal (ESA) letters?